OCA/server-tools/base_view_inheritance_extension/README.rst

     <xpath expr="$xpath" position="move" target="$targetxpath" />

+Availables values for position attribute:

+* inside (default if omited)
+* after
+* before

-This can also be used to wrap some element into another, create the target element first, then move the node youwant to wrap there.
+This can also be used to wrap some element into another, create the new target element first, then move the element you want inside the new element.

 Add to values in a list (states for example)
 --------------------------------------------